 3.2h Identify, in advance of development, sites for…major stormwater facilities… and other public assets.
 Acquisition of sites for these facilities shall occur in a timely manner and as early as possible in the overall development of the area.

-3.4a Provide capacity to accommodate planned growth by assuring that each jurisdiction will have adequate capacity in…private utilities, storm drainage systems, municipal services… to serve growth that is planned for in adopted local comprehensive plans.
+3.4a Provide capacity to accommodate planned growth by assuring that each jurisdiction will have adequate capacity in…private utilities, storm drainage systems, municipal services… to serve growth that is planned in adopted local comprehensive plans.

 3.4b Protect groundwater supplies and maintain groundwater in adequate supply by identifying and reserving future supplies well in advance of need.

-These policies are especially applicable to Urban Growth Areas, though some apply throughout the unincorporated areas of Thurston County.
+These policies are especially applicable to urban growth areas (UGA), but some apply throughout the unincorporated areas of Thurston County.

 B. Regulatory Authorities

-The primary regulatory agency for most private utilities in Washington State is the Washington Utilities and Transportation Commission (WUTC), a state agency.
-The WUTC ensures that services of regulated companies are safe, available, reliable and fairly priced.
-The Commission regulates the rates and charges, services, facilities, and practices of most of Washington’s investor-owned gas, electric and telecommunication utilities.
+The primary regulatory agency for most private utilities in Washington State is the Washington Utilities and Transportation Commission (WUTC).
+The WUTC ensures that services of regulated companies are safe, available, reliable, and fairly priced.
+The WUTC regulates the rates and charges, services, facilities, and practices of most of Washington’s investor-owned gas, electric, and telecommunication utilities.

-As defined by the WUTC, some utilities are considered a critical service, namely electricity and standard telephone, and must be provided “upon demand.”
-In order to fulfill public service obligations, these utility providers must plan to extend or add to their facilities when needed.
-Natural gas is not considered a necessity, but rather a utility of convenience.
-All utilities regulated by the WUTC are prohibited from passing the cost of new construction onto the existing rate base.
+WUTC defines electricity and standard telephone utilities as critical services that must be provided upon demand.
+To fulfill public service obligations, these utility providers must plan to extend or add to their facilities when needed.
+Natural gas is considered a utility of convenience.
+WUTC prohibits utility providers from passing the cost of new construction onto the existing rate base.

-Telecommunications services are regulated by several entities, including the Federal Communications Commission (FCC) and the WUTC.
-Thurston County has some regulatory authority over telecommunications services through franchises and the development approval process, however recent changes to FCC rules have limited local discretion over the location of communication infrastructure.
+The Federal Communications Commission (FCC) and WUTC regulate telecommunications services.
+Thurston County has some regulatory authority over telecommunications services through franchises and the development approval process.
+However, recent changes to FCC rules have limited local discretion over the location of communication infrastructure.

 Local government has a role in regulating for certain private utilities, such as franchise agreements with cable companies.
-However, the effort behind meeting Growth Management Act requirements is not primarily regulatory, rather it is to promote coordination and cooperation between jurisdictions and utility providers.
+However, the effort behind meeting Growth Management Act requirements is not primarily regulatory.
+Rather, it is to promote coordination and cooperation between jurisdictions and utility providers.

 C. Level of Service (LOS) Standards

-Level of service (LOS) standards are used to evaluate whether a facility or utility is meeting the basic needs and expectations of the community.
-Typically, LOS standards are established to provide a quantitative goal for the amount of service or facility that is expected to be available.
-Some LOS Standards are based on national and state standards, while others can be influenced by citizen input and recommendations.
-LOS Standards for public utilities help determine when investment in a facility is needed to meet community demand, and help drive projects to be included in the Capital Improvement Program (Appendix G
+LOS standards are used to evaluate whether a facility or utility is meeting the basic needs and expectations of the community.
+Typically, LOS standards provide a quantitative goal for the amount of service or facility that is expected to be available.
+National and state standards determine some LOS standards, and community input recommendations can influence others LOS standards for public utilities help determine when investment in a facility is needed to meet community demand and help drive projects to be included in the Capital Improvement Program (Appendix G).

 III.
 Private Utilities

-The following information is provided on the existing and proposed locations, as well as the capacity of private utilities to meet the GMA requirement.
-There is great variability in the level of detail provided for future utility facilities.
-This is because some utilities have done extensive future planning while others have done much less.
+There is great variability in the level of detail provided for future utility facilities, as many utilities have done extensive future planning while others have done less.
 More current and complete information may be available by contacting the relevant company.

-State law mandates that electric and gas public service companies provide the same LOS on a uniform basis, regardless of location (Revised Code of Washington 80.28.110).
+State law mandates that electric and gas public service companies provide the same level of service on a uniform basis regardless of location (RCW 80.28.110).

-As of 2018, in Thurston County, private utilities are provided by the following companies:
+As of 2024, in Thurston County, private utilities are provided by the following companies: